It’s been noted that the Santo Cristo Shrine has been in need of renovation to ensure that it is a fitting memorial to Our Lord’s Passion.

 - Remediate, by installing the same drainage system in place in the Blessed Sacrament Chapel, the water problems in the Santo Cristo Chapel

-- Remediating the rotted wood platform and re-surfacing with suitable materials
+- Remediate the rotted wood platform and re-surface it with suitable materials

-- Repairing the damaged plaster and repainting the walls
+- Repair the damaged plaster and repaint the walls

-- Rebuilding the altar on which Our Lord is displayed for re-installation.
+- Rebuild the altar on which Our Lord is displayed for re-installation.

 For a start.